JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 </p>

 It is found that the greatest correlation lies on the day 0, which means readings between Broadlands GS and the sum of the other three has a negligible delay.
-I also built a transfer model in attempt to further enhance the approximation using system identification toolbox of MATLAB, whereas the model had overfit due to the shortage of training data.
+I also built a transfer model(*data/tfModel.mat*) using system identification toolbox of MATLAB to achieve closer approximation, whereas the model overfits due to the shortage of training data.
 The output data of the model is therefore:
 1. Daily flow mean at Broadlands GS by EA
 2. Daily flow mean from Ower GS by NRFA.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Precipitation & Temperature

 <!-- ROADMAP -->
 ## Roadmap